-We believe, treatment of breast cancer has to be multi-way therapy.
+Treatment of breast cancer has to be multi-way therapy.
 Its not either Homeopathy or conventional treatment.
 The best long-term results are achieved by combination therapy depending on age, stage of breast cancer and general health condition of patient.
-Conventional treatments like chemotherapy or radiation therapy helps in faster removal of cancer, Homeopathy can help in

 - Regression of breast cancer